SuperloreAI/scene-splitter-service/README.md

 ✅ google cloud auth to secret manager & storage bucket upload ✅ PyDetectScene + OpenCV works
-✅ connect it all together into a single http post flow (individual parts all working) ☑️ Upload scenes & frames to cloud storage with asset_ids ☑️ Send frames to postgres server (which also hits banana inference to vector embed the actual frames) ☑️ compile into prod release
+✅ connect it all together into a single http post flow (individual parts all working) ✅ Upload scenes & frames to cloud storage with asset_ids ☑️ Delete local files
+☑️ Send frames to postgres server (which also hits banana inference to vector embed the actual frames) ☑️ compile into prod release
 ☑️ add dockerfile and deploy to cloudrun